Schalltech/honeycomb-marketplace/README.md

 ### Using Micro Apps
 The following is a basic example to illustrate how an existing Honeycomb Micro App could be used in any React application.

+> In this section, you will need to have a React application handy to follow along.
+Creating a React application will not be covered here.
+If you do not have an application available, you could use the popular [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) CLI tool to create one quickly.

 #### Installation

 Download and install the [honeycomb-react-microapp](https://www.npmjs.com/package/@schalltech/honeycomb-react-microapp) package.